pantheon-systems/documentation/source/partials/drush-compatibility.md

-Drush only supports one install method; it requires that your Drupal site be built with Composer and that Drush be compatible and listed as a dependency.
+Drush only supports one install method.
+Your Drupal site is required to be built with Composer and your Drush must be compatible and listed as a dependency.
 Consider the following information when determining which Drush version is best suited for your site:

 * [Drupal 9 requires Drush 10](https://www.drush.org/latest/install/#drupal-compatibility) or higher.
 Drush 10 is available with the [addition of the  `pantheon.yml` file](#configure-drush-version) displayed above, or for [site-local installation](#site-local-drush-usage).
 It requires Drupal 9 or higher, [Composer](/guides/composer/), and PHP 7.1 or higher.